Colorado National Monument

 Featuring Colorado National Monument, you will get to spend the week hiking, rock climbing, and canyoneering.
+We will also go paddleboarding to cool off after each rock climbing session.
 The deserts of Colorado are some of the most stunning and often forgotten landscapes in the state.
 Come and experience some of the best red rock Colorado has to offer.

 Base camping allows us to set up tents and kitchen in one area which serves as a jumping-off point for multiple adventure activities.
 When we are base camping, we are only carrying with us what we need for that specific day and we are sleeping in an established campground next to or near our van.
 Base camping often means access to pit toilets or even bathrooms with running potable water.
 Because we don’t need to carry everything with us, our kitchen can be bigger with more supplies— like a double-burner propane stove, pots and pans, and access to picnic tables.

 Important InfoAdventure FAQs Apply for a Scholarship Payment & Cancellation Policy

 Words of camper parents from our 2022 Adventure programs.

 "My kid looks forward to this every year!
 It is so important for her to get out of her usual routine and meet new people and get a chance to be on her own."